frying-pan/NotepadPP-PythonScript-Bracket_Indicator/README.md

 Features :
 * highlight the bracket pair () [] {} + optional <> and/or the text between them containing the caret/active selection
-* 2 configurable indicators style for the brackets and their content (shape, background color, outline color)
+* 2 configurable highlight styles for the brackets and their content (shape, background color, outline color)
 * follow Scintilla bracket matching rule (brackets must be of the same style)
 * highlight can be de-activated/re-activated/reconfigured by re-rerunning the script
 * performance : default options will limit highlight to a limited range around the caret/middle of active selection